microbiome/microbiome/vignettes/vignette.md

 ### Alpha diversity, richness, evenness, dominance, and rarity

-Common ecosystem state variables include various indices to quantify alpha diversities, richness, evenness, dominance, and rarity (see functions with similar names).
+Commonly used ecosystem state variables include various indices to quantify alpha diversities, richness, evenness, dominance, and rarity (see functions with similar names).
 The microbiome package provides a comprehensive set of such indices via a standardized interface.